A Faint Cold Fear: Plot summary

 While at the Dairy Queen with her pregnant sister Tessa, Sara is called to meet Jeffrey at the scene of an apparent suicide on campus property, a suicide they both later agree seems suspicious although they cannot quite put their fingers on why.
 Tessa asks to go along and Sara, against her better judgment, allows it.
 As Sara is examining the body, Tessa walks into the woods to relieve herself.
 Also on hand are Lena, who has quit the force and now works for campus security, and her new boss, steroidal creep Chuck Gaines.
-Chuck identifies the victim as the son of two campus professors, a development sure to complicate the case exponentially for Jeffrey.
+Chuck identifies the victim as the son of two campus professors, a development sure to complicate the case enormously for Jeffrey.
 When Tessa doesn't come out of the woods, a search finds her stabbed repeatedly and barely alive; she is airlifted to Grady Hospital in Atlanta.
 While Sara and her parents wait tensely by Tessa's bedside, Jeffrey and Lena work the case while at each other's throats over Lena's decision to quit the force.
 Another suicide occurs, more suspicious than the last, and as Lena spirals further out of control with alcohol and drugs, she makes a fateful and perhaps fatal connection with student Ethan Green, who is not what he appears to be.